damian-j-piatkowski/damianpiatkowski.com/README.md

 ## License

-MIT License © Damian Piatkowski
+This project is open-sourced under the [MIT License](LICENSE) © Damian Piatkowski.